 Wayne David was first elected as the Labour Member of Parliament for the Caerphilly constituency in June 2001.

-He previously served as the Shadow Minister for the Armed Forces and Defence Procurement in the Shadow Defence team, from October 2016 until he stepped down after the general election in December 2019.
-After stepping down from this role and before he was appointed to his current role in the Shadow Foreign, Commonwealth and Development Office, Wayne was on the Defence Select Committee.
+Between April 2020 and December 2021 he was Shadow Minister for the Middle East and North Africa.
+He previously served as the Shadow Minister for the Armed Forces and Defence Procurement from October 2016 until he stepped down after the general election in December 2019.
+Between the general election and being appointed as Shadow Minister for the Middle East and North Africa, he was on the Defence Select Committee.

 Before entering Government, he was a Member of the European Scrutiny Select Committee and the Standards and Privileges Committee.